csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/glossary/Stage.md

 This is perfectly functional but each **[Performable]** has been qualified with the name "Jack", to indicate the Actor.
 This could be more readable but also more reusable from a code perspective if we had a concept of _a currently-active actor_.
+With a currently-active actor our gherkin could read _"he has"_ or _"he washes"_ and could accept a variety of pronouns.
 This is precisely what the stage provides.

 In code, the stage is the [`IStage`] interface, which may be dependency-injected into your **[Scenario]** logic.